The Slave name of Muhammad Ali

 This irony may have been even greater for Malcolm X who had already converted to Sunnism.
 He actually visited Mecca in 1964.
 One can only speculate on how Malcolm X harmonized the fact that the Saudis had only begun to release African slaves two years prior to his meeting with their king, and his continuous reference to American slavery.

 And this slavery did not stand on its own in Saudi history.
 The practice can be traced back some thirteen centuries, through an uninterrupted line, to the life of Muhammad in the very same areas.
 These facts did not stop Malcolm X from writing his famous lines in which he praises the Islamic equality he found there.
 He describes how the Arabs met him with a warm welcome, something he wasn’t accustomed to in America.
 That this difference between both countries made Malcolm X feel good is no surprise.
 But was this because of a tolerance towards his particular skin color or his religion?
 After all he was now a Muslim in an Islamic country.
 But not everyone was welcomed by the country in this manner.
 Slavery here had not been based on racism but on religious intolerance.
-It seems that Malcolm X couldn’t see this nuance.
+It seems that Malcolm X either could not see this nuance or did not care.

 Recent events show that a new revival of slavery is always around the bend.
 It is no modern phenomenon that the establishment of a caliphate, anywhere in the world, will have disastrous consequences for the fight against slavery.
 And the fight isn’t over.
 To this day African slaves can be found in Muslim countries like Mauritania, Sudan and Yemen.
 These modern crimes are echoes of past Islamic states in these regions.
 In Libya slavery is back after a short period of absence, which seems to be the result of the recent deposition of Khadaffi and the failed attempts to safely rebuild and control the country as well as the subsequent presence of ISIS and other jihadist groups.